Hans Karl Meyer: Life

 From 29 September 1930 to 29 September 1933 Meyer was an Advisor to the Torpedo and Mining Inspectorate in Kiel and then completed his Führergehilfenausbildung at the Naval Academy.
 After successful training, Meyer was appointed the director of the 2nd Torpedo Boat Flotilla and promoted on 1 October 1935 to Korvettenkapitän.
 From 15 July 1937, he served for two years as a military teacher at the Naval Academy and was then transferred as the 1st Admiralstabsoffizier in the staff of the Marine Group Command West.
 In this function Meyer was promoted on 1 August 1939 to Fregattenkapitän and on 1 February 1941 to Kapitän zur See.
 In the course of the World War II on 6 June 1941 Chief of Staff of the Naval Group Command West.
 On 13 December 1942 he took over as commander of the light cruiser Köln.
-After a submarine attack, the ship had to be decommissioned for repairs, and Meyer then gave up his command and was subsequently appointed on 25 February 1943 to commander of the battleship Tirpitz.
+After a submarine attack, the ship had to be decommissioned for repairs, and Meyer then gave up his command and was subsequently appointed on 25 February 1943 to command of the battleship Tirpitz.
 From 1 May 1944, he was briefly available to the Naval Command of the Baltic Sea and the Seekriegsleitung, later being promoted to Konteradmiral on 1 June 1944 and appointed on 29 June 1944 to Chief of Operations Division of the Naval Warfare Command of the Oberkommando der Marine.
 Meyer held this post beyond the end of the war until July 22, 1945 and was subsequently taken prisoner of war, from which he was released on 24 February 1946.

 After being released Meyer worked in a hotel for a number of years.

 Meyer was one of the six naval Admirals who were transferred to the German Navy.
 On 16 April 1957, he served as Flotilla admiral in the Federal Ministry of Defence, where he was commanded to instruct the Naval Department from September 1957.
 It was followed by a one-year period as commander of the Naval Academy.
 After its integration into the Military Academy of the German Armed Forces in Hamburg.

 Meyer later worked from 21 October 1966 until 31 March 1975 as deputy Federal Commissioner for the Services.